GSI-Fing-Udelar/tectonic/docs/network_topology.md

 - The `elastic` server has internet access.
 - The `bastion_host` has access to `elastic` on port 5601/tcp.

+If `routing: no`, then in order for guests to reach Elastic, it is necessary that the guests have an interface on the services network (`services_network_cidr_block`).

 ##### Caldera
 - Guests hace accesso to `caldera` on ports 443/tcp, 7010/tcp, 7011/udp if the `red_team_agent: yes` and/or `blue_team_agent: yes` options are set in the guest description.
 - The `bastion_host` has access to `caldera` on port 8443/tcp.

+If `routing: no`, then in order for guests to reach Caldera, it is necessary that the guests have an interface on the services network (`services_network_cidr_block`).

 ##### Guacamole
 - `Guacamole` has access to guests on ports 22/tcp (SSH) and 3389/tcp (RDP).
 - The `bastion_host` has access to `guacamole` on port 10443/tcp.

+If `routing: no`, then in order for Guacamole to reach guests, it is necessary that the guests have an interface on the services network (`services_network_cidr_block`).

 ##### Moodle
 - The `bastion_host` has access to `moodle` on port 443/tcp.